bburns/Lantern/README.md

 ## Status

-This is a kind of low-priority project that I'll work on from time to time.
+This is a low-priority project that I'll work on from time to time.

 I've been interested in Zork since I was 12 - I read through the assembly code but didn't understand that what I was looking at was a byte-code interpreter and